 - Conti, T.J.
 (1992) LIMS and quality audits of a quality control laboratory.
 Chemometrics and Intelligent Laboratory Systems, Laboratory Information Management, 17: 301–304

 About The Author:

 Tim Sandle, Ph.D., is a pharmaceutical professional with wide experience in microbiology and quality assurance.
-He is the author of over 30 books relating to pharmaceuticals, healthcare, and life sciences, as well as over 170 peer-reviewed papers and some 500 technical articles.
+He is the author of more than 30 books relating to pharmaceuticals, healthcare, and life sciences, as well as over 170 peer-reviewed papers and some 500 technical articles.
 Sandle has presented at over 200 events and he currently works at Bio Products Laboratory Ltd. (BPL), and he is a visiting professor at the University of Manchester and University College London, as well as a consultant to the pharmaceutical industry.
-Visit his microbiology website at https://www.pharmamicroresources.com/.
+Visit his microbiology website at https://www.pharmamicroresources.com.